Family fun · museums · parks · wildlife

 Hands-on play for young kids

-Why Families Love Salt Lake City
+Why families love Salt Lake City

 Salt Lake City has a deeply family-oriented culture — this is one of the youngest cities in America by median age, with more children per household than almost any other major US city.
 The infrastructure for families shows: parks are well-maintained, museums are excellent, and most neighborhoods have kid-friendly restaurants and activities.